14-yama/annals-of-the-world/README.md

 ### Curator Workflow: File-First, Database-Second (Resilient)

-All data and workflow stages are managed in versioned seed files (CSV, JSON, YAML, or Cypher) stored in the repository.
-The database is treated as a cache and can be reseeded at any time.
+All data and workflow stages are managed in versioned seed files stored in the repository.
+JSON is the preferred canonical seed format for nodes because it preserves native arrays, nested maps, and precise types; CSV is still supported for simple edits and bulk spreadsheets.

+Seed files live under `/data/` (for example `data/nodes.json` and `data/relationships.csv`).
+The database is treated as a cache and can be reseeded at any time from these files.

 **Stages:**